intvsteve/VINTage/Locutus/README.txt

 | WindowsAPICodePack | .NET 4.5-specific library used by desktop builds
 ---------------------------------------------------------------------------

-At this time, one "expansion" feature has also been added: INTV.Intellicart.
+At this time, the following "expansion" features have also been added:
+  1. INTV.Intellicart
+  2. INTV.jzIntvUI

-Future expansion features may include INTV.CuttleCart3 and INTV.jzIntvUI.
-It is not necessary to build the Intellicart feature in order to create an application to work with LTO Flash! hardware.
+Future expansion features may include INTV.CuttleCart3 and other yet-to-be defined capabilities.
+It is not necessary to build the Intellicart or jzIntvUI features in order to create an application to work with LTO Flash! hardware.

 Each project directory contains a README.txt file (or an obvious analog) with information specific to the project within that directory.